 Frequently Asked Questions

-BridgeCare works in conjunction with primary care providers, hospitals, and home care to smoothly connect gaps in care and strengthen the support of their services.
+BridgeCare works in conjunction with outpatient providers, hospitals, and home cares to smoothly connect gaps in care and strengthen the support of their services.

 What can a patient expect with BridgeCare services?